 RAOs are both site-specific and contaminant-specific and define the conditions determined by the project team to be protective of human health and the environment.
-The RAO for MRS-04 addresses the goals for reducing exposure to potential MEC within the Central MEC Contaminated MRS to ensure protection of human health, safety, and the environment.
-It was determined during the RI that MC-related contamination does not present a risk to human health or the environment.
-Therefore, no RAO for MC-related contamination has been established.
+The RAO for MRS-07 addresses the goals for reducing the MEC hazards within the Western MEC Contaminated MRS to ensure protection of human health, safety and the environment.
+It was determined during the RI that MC-related contamination did not present a risk to human health or the environment.
+Therefore, no RAO for MC-related contamination has been established (HGL, 2016).

-The RAO established in the FS and summarized in the PP for MRS-04 is to mitigate the unacceptable risk of an incident to occur for human receptors over the entire MRS-04 to the detection depths of the applicable munitions of concern such that a determination can be made that there is a negligible risk of an incident to occur.
+The RAO established in the FS and summarized in the PP for MRS-07 is to mitigate the unacceptable risk of an incident to occur for human receptors over the entire MRS-07 to the detection depths of the applicable munitions of concern such that a determination can be made that there is a negligible risk of an incident to occur.